post-self/post-self.ink/content/stories/made-in-the-image.md

 "I have...ah, I have been experiencing doubt," I say.

-Roots has invited me back to the sim in which they live to speak about my first month as a skunk has gone.
+Roots has invited me back to the sim in which they live to speak about how my first month as a skunk has gone.
 It is as lovely as I remember here, and Roots is as kind as ever.
 We had spent the morning talking over my experiences, incorporating small changes at their suggestion: claws a little shorter after I complained about them twisting my digits, a gentle tweak to my ankles to make them more flexible, and so on.

 Now, however, we have trundled our way down from the road through the prairie to the little pond that lays at the base of the hill upon which the townhouses sit.
 We drink from the water there, fresh and cool, and then squeeze our way under the root of a willow that stands awkwardly at the bank.
 It is cool and it is dark.
 It is a good place, in my mind, to speak of feelings.